openziti/ziti-doc/docfx_project/ziti/security/authentication/authentication.md

 ### Associated Data & Removal

-API Sessions, may be used to create ephemeral certificates and sessions for service access.
-Additionally, API Sessions are used to scope Posture Data.
+API Sessions, may be used to create ephemeral certificates called [API Session Certificates](./api-session-certificates.md) and sessions for service access.
+Additionally, API Sessions are used to scope [Posture Data](../authorization/posture-checks.md#posture-data).
 When an API Session is removed for any reason, all associated data is also removed.
 As an example, when removing an API Session used to create a Session the Session will also be removed.
-Removing that Session will also terminate any existing connections that used the security token associated with that Session and prevent it from being used to establish new connections.
+Removing a Session will also terminate any existing connections that used the security token associated with that Session and prevent it from being used to establish new connections.

 Removal of an API Session occurs in the following scenarios: